 Pharmacists across the county will be available during the bank holiday weekend and can provide expert, confidential advice, and over the counter remedies for minor injuries and illnesses.

 Amanda Pell, NHS Kernow’s senior pharmaceutical advisor, said: “Anyone who requires a repeat prescription for their regular medication ahead of the May bank holidays should give their surgery two working days and then at least three days for the pharmacy to process it.
-However, it’s worth remembering that surgeries and pharmacies are extremely busy at the moment and they continue to run in line of COVID guidance, and so the earlier the better.”
+However, it’s worth remembering that surgeries and pharmacies are extremely busy at the moment and they continue to run in line of COVID guidance, so the earlier the better.”

 Community pharmacy teams can also make an emergency request for repeat medication through 111.